BioITHackathons/Interactive-Analysis-with-Biological-Pathways/README.md

 # Interactive-Analysis-with-Biological-Pathways
-This project explores biological pathways for autoimmune diseases.
+The autopath project explores biological pathways for autoimmune diseases.
 Our case study is Systemic Lupus Erythematosus (SLE) which is a chronic autoimmune disease where the immune system mistakenly attacks healthy tissues and organs, leading to inflammation and damage.

 # Project Objectives